xdavidliu/SALT.jl/README.md

 ## Prerequisites

 The code requires both [PETSc](https://www.mcs.anl.gov/petsc/download/index.html) and [SLEPc](http://slepc.upv.es/) to be installed.
 The version for both should be at least 3.7, and the MUMPS solver is used.
-To easily satisfy these on an Ubuntu PC, simply do
+To easily satisfy these on an Ubuntu 19.04, simply do

     sudo apt install petsc-dev
     sudo apt install slepc-dev